penn-cnt/scalp_deep-learning/scripts/codehub/utils/audits/interface/README.md

 The audit tracks five individual fields for the end-user to explore:

 1. **path** The fullpath to a file on the given computer system.
+2. **md5** A cryptographic sum that represents data within a file.
+This is basically the fingerprint of the file, and allows us to find matching files regardless of their host system or filename.
+3. **size** The filesize in MB.
+4. **Last Modified Date** Last modification date for the file.
+5. **owner** Owner of the file.

 ## Layout